NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

-### Research
+### Research Interests

-My work involves an interplay of ideas from algebra, model theory, and number theory.
+My research involves an interplay of ideas from algebra, model theory, and number theory.

-More precisely, I am interested in developing counting strategies using ideas from arithmetic, complex analysis, o-minimality, model theory of valued fields; and pursuing ensuing applications.
+More precisely, I work on developing counting strategies using ideas from arithmetic, complex analysis, o-minimality, and the model theory of valued fields, and pursuing ensuing applications.

 <!--  my work revolves around the variations and analogues of the Pila-Wilkie Counting Theorem, both in the Archimedean and non-Archimedean contexts, and pursing the subse applications from such results.